Emily Warren Roebling: Later life

 Upon completion of her work on the Brooklyn Bridge, Roebling shifted to supporting several women's causes, including the Committee on Statistics of New Jersey's Board of Lady Managers for the World's Columbian Exposition in Chicago, Committee of Sorosis; Daughters of the American Revolution, George Washington Memorial Association, both of which worked on historical issues for the US; and Evelyn College.
 This followed after the Roebling family moved to Trenton, New Jersey, the capital of the state and a center of activities.

 Roebling also participated in social organizations such as the Relief Society during the Spanish–American War.
 She traveled widely—in 1896 she was presented to Queen Victoria of the United Kingdom, and she was in St. Petersburg, Russian Empire, for the coronation of Tsar Nicholas II.
 She also continued her education and received a law certificate from New York University.

 Roebling is known for her influential essay, "A Wife's Disabilities" (1899), published in the Albany Law Journal, which won wide acclaim and awards.
 In it, she argued for greater women's rights and railed against discriminatory practices targeted at women.
 She signed the essay with her husband's initials, W.A.R.

-Until her death on February 28, 1903, Roebling spent her remaining time with her family and kept socially and mentally active.
+Until her death on February 28, 1903, from stomach cancer, Roebling spent her remaining time with her family and kept socially and mentally active.

 Tributes

 Today the Brooklyn Bridge is marked with a plaque dedicated to the memory of Emily Warren Roebling, her husband Washington Roebling, and her father-in-law John A. Roebling.

 In 2018 The New York Times published a belated obituary for Roebling, part of a series of obituaries for women and minorities whose achievements had been overlooked at their deaths.

+Roebling's role in the successful completion of the Brooklyn Bridge, and her status as a woman in the United States during the late-nineteenth century, is highlighted in season two of the HBO period drama The Gilded Age.
+Roebling's character, portrayed by Liz Wisan, is recognized for her efforts at the bridge's opening festivities.

+In May 2024, Rensselaer Polytechnic Institute, her husband and son's Alma Mater, honored Roebling with a posthumous honorary doctorate as part of its bicentenial commencement.
+The degree was accepted in character by Wisan, with a speech generated by feeding quotes from Roebling into GPT-4.